Take the Drive to This Remote Kansas Spot (The Views Are So Worth It)

-The preserve has been designated as a National Natural Landmark thanks to its interesting landscape.
-In addition to acres of prairies and rolling hills, it's also home to the Big Basin that shares its name.
+The preserve has been designated a National Natural Landmark thanks to its interesting landscape.
+In addition to acres of prairies and rolling hills, it's also home to the Big Basin, which shares its name.
+A sinkhole originally formed this unique depression, and it is about a mile in diameter and 100 feet deep with almost completely vertical walls.
+There is no drainage outlet for water to leave, so it occasionally forms small ponds after heavy rains.

 Subscribe to our newsletter